Title: A Proclamation – The Commonwealth of Massachusetts by His Excellency Calvin Coolidge, Governor

 Date: September 24, 1919

-Context: As the Governor of The Commonwealth of Massachusetts, Coolidge issues a proclamation that the Boston police strike will not be tolerated and that he intends to hold those who participated accountable for the anarchy that ensued.
-He praises the police that chose to remain on duty and the State Guard and Militia that came to restore peace to Boston as the “real heroes of this crisis.”
-He states that no man has the right to put his own interests for convenience or pay above his sworn duty or the security needs of the state.
+Context: Coolidge issues a proclamation that the Boston police strike will not be tolerated and that he intends to hold those who participated accountable for the anarchy that ensued.
+He praises the police that chose to remain on duty and the State Guard and Militia that came to restore peace to Boston as the “real heroes of this crisis” and states that no man has the right to put his own interests for convenience or pay above his sworn duty or the security needs of the state.

 There appears to be a misapprehension as to the position of the police of Boston.
 In the deliberate intention to intimidate and coerce the Government of this Commonwealth a large body of policemen, urging all others to join them, deserted their posts of duty, letting in the enemy.
 This act of theirs was voluntary, against the advice of their well wishers, long discussed and premeditated, and with the purpose of obstructing the power of the Government to protect its citizens or even to maintain its own existence.
 Its success meant anarchy.
 By this act through the operation of the law they dispossessed themselves.
 They went out of office.
 They stand as though they had never been appointed.